-But it's quite natural to ask if the cost is worth it?
-Or how does it all work?
-Or what will I get if I need to claim?
+But it's quite natural to ask if the cost is worth it, or how does it all work?
+Or what do I get if I need to claim?

-Here, we arm you with all the information you need about income protection insurance so you can decide whether the peace of mind it can buy is something that fits within your needs and budget.
+Here, we arm you with all the information you need about income protection insurance so you can decide what fits best within your needs and budget.

 Let's break it down.

 Income protection insurance replaces lost income when you're unable to work due to an illness or accident.

 Most people pay just a few dollars a day for income protection, however coverage and prices vary.